SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 First, we present stylesheets and styles and then we apply styles to the Mail Application we introduced in Chapter *@cha_mailapp@*.
 We will illustrate how Spec manages styles and how you can adapt the look of a presenter.

 There are two ways to express stylesheets: one for Morphic expressed using an extended version of STON, and CSS for GTK.
-In this chapter we focus on the Morphic stylesheets for Pharo 12.
+In this chapter, we focus on the Morphic stylesheets for Pharo 12.
 We give some basis before showing how to effectively use styles to enhance the look and feel of an application.